 Austen really understood her target audience and what kind of content appealed to them.
 Understanding content in different markets is key to gaining attention from your desired audience.

-Cultural background of an audience has been discussed in previous Search Lab blog posts (which you can find here).
+Cultural background of an audience has been discussed in previous Search Laboratory blog posts (which you can find here).

 For a clearer understanding of content likes, below are some examples: